jdereg/json-command-servlet/README.md

  * Updated to use latest versions of json-io and java-util.
  * Had issue with sonatype on 1.1.1
 * 1.1.0
- * Added ability for the ajax-called method to set the return status directly along with a text message.
+ * Added ability for the REST called method to set the return status directly along with a text message.
 This is done by using the request's attributes.
 * 1.0.0
  * Official release of JsonCommandServlet